 Planning What to Give

 There are different tax results from giving different types of property.
-For example, if stocks have been owned for more than one year, then donors can deduct not just their original cost but also any “paper profit” present in the gift.
+For example, if stocks have been owned for more than one year, then donors can deduct not just their original cost but also any “paper prot” present in the gift.
 Best of all no capital gains taxes are due when you give securities.
 Real estate, mutual funds and other types of property offer the same advantages.
 At death, it makes sense to leave “tax burdened” assets, such as US savings bonds and death benefits from retirement accounts to charities, thus allowing heirs to avoid income and death taxes.

 Planning How to Give

 You might want to join many of our friends who have helped through bequests—gifts through their wills or living trusts.
 You could also choose to make a gift that reserves lifetime income to you or a family member.
 We would benefit in the same manner as if you had made a bequest, but you would be entitled to a charitable deduction and other tax benefits today.
 Or you may prefer the simplicity of an immediate gift of cash or property.
-By tailoring the form of your gift to fit your personal situation, you can gain the maximum tax rewards, maintain financial security and make a truly meaningful contribution.
+By tailoring the form of your gift to t your personal situation, you can gain the maximum tax rewards, maintain financial security and make a truly meaningful contribution.

 Planning when to give

 Many people plan gifts at year-end to provide important tax deductions.
-Or they may find charitable contributions most helpful in the years when they have a large influx of taxable income, from a bonus, sale of a business or successful investment, or inheritance of taxable assets such as savings bonds or IRAs.
+Or they may and charitable contributions most helpful in the years when they have a large influx of taxable income, from a bonus, sale of a business or successful investment, or inheritance of taxable assets such as savings bonds or IRAs.
 Large deductions are available even if you retain lifetime income from your gift.
 But the most practical time to make a significant gift may be through your estate plan, by means of a will, living trust or beneficiary designation on a life insurance policy or retirement account.
 Such gifts are wholly revocable while you are alive and may save significant taxes for your estate.

 Planning the purposes of your gift